 An imaginative, intelligent and attractive Italo pic precisely when the country needs it most, Emanuele Crialese’s “Golden Door” reps a solid piece of cinema that neither panders nor preaches.
+Moving from rural Sicily to third-class steerage to Ellis Island, this tripartite tale of a family’s journey from the Old World to the New propels them from a superstitious past into a colder-eyed modernity.
+Meticulously researched, pic slips only when it uncharacteristically departs from the focused story and too obviously attempts a lesson.
 Sure to be a prize winner, “Golden Door” should find glittering prospects waiting on both local and offshore screens.

 Long in gestation, pic was given an initial treatment by Crialese in ’99 with the assistance of producer Robert Chartoff, but, only after the success of Crialese’s sophomore flick, “Respiro: Garzia’s Island,” did Italo-French funding come together giving Crialese a green light for “Golden Door.”
 Filming started in Sicily and then moved to Argentina, where an old hotel in Buenos Aires doubled for Ellis Island.

 Opening moments reaffirm Crialese’s affinity for landscape.
 A barefoot Salvatore Mancuso (Vincenzo Amato) and his older son Angelo (Francesco Casisa) scramble up a rocky mountainside with stones in their mouths as proof of their devotion to the wooden cross at the top.
 Set against this unforgiving topography, the two seem part of a primitive, pagan world where superstition, fostered by Salvatore’s wryly no-nonsense mother Fortunata (Aurora Quattrocchi), controls daily actions.